-Most recently, Agenda has been responsible for erecting the student clubs that are on campus, for working on student leadership opportunities, and for analyzing the data from the quarterly student culture surveys in order to improve life on campus.
-In addition, Agenda helps coordinate activities which bring the entire school community together (i.e. school dances, spirit week, and all-school games).
+Recently, Agenda has been responsible for erecting the student clubs that are on campus, for working on student leadership opportunities, and for analyzing the data from the quarterly student culture surveys to improve life on campus.
+Also, Agenda helps coordinate activities which bring the entire school community together (i.e., spirit week and all-school games).
 Because of the overall small school size and the close working relationship between students and faculty, Agenda is the place to make a difference in the school and to leave behind a legacy for future students.

 Students at each grade level may apply in writing to serve as student tour guides and ambassadors for the Admission Office.
 A-Team members must be interviewed by admission staff before they are selected to represent the school in this capacity.
 Members receive training and a handbook to prepare for the important job of touring visiting students and their families.

 The discipline committee is composed of only students: one junior, one senior, the Agenda Co-Presidents, a wilderness assistant and a dorm head.
-This committee, chaired by the Dean of Students, meets as needed with students whose behavior has been in conflict with the school’s expectations.
+This committee, chaired by the Dean of Students, meets as needed with students whose behavior has conflicted with the school’s expectations.
 The student appearing before the committee is accompanied by a faculty advocate, typically the student's advisor.
-The committee reviews the facts of the case, determines the student’s culpability, and makes a recommendation to the Dean of Students for an appropriate consequence..
+The committee reviews the facts of the case, determines the student’s culpability, and makes a recommendation to the Dean of Students for an appropriate consequence.

 The Diversity Committee is a group that intentionally addresses issues of diversity—including but not limited to race, ethnicity, religion, physical abilities, gender, sexual orientation, socioeconomic status, political views, and learning styles—as they relate to the CRMS community and as the school plans for its future.
 The committee is made up of interested students, faculty, and staff and is chaired by a faculty member.
 Students may attend conferences throughout the year and also be charged with further educating the community about honoring, supporting, and embodying diversity.